Ally Bank Certificate of Deposit (CD) Rates Review

 Tip: Find out exactly how much you'll have at maturity with a CD calculator.

 Maximizing your savings in CD requires a great deal of discipline, especially when your interest compounds daily.

 You may be tempted to withdraw a little bit here, a little bit there, but remember that a CD isn’t like other liquid savings accounts; early withdrawals on a CD can trigger penalty fees that defeat the purpose of saving.

 Early withdrawal penalties apply at all times for the High Yield and Raise Your Rate CDs.

 |48 months or more||180 days of interest|

-The No Penalty CD allows for withdrawals of your balance and any earned interest within the first 6 days of opening your account, but after that, penalties will be charged.
+The No Penalty CD allows for penalty-free withdrawals of your balance and any earned interest after the first 6 days of opening your account.

 Minimum Deposit Requirements